Learn How to Make Your Own Handicrafts in Tonga!

 For those who want to dive deeper into the handicrafts aspect of the Tongan culture, Ancient Tonga also offers dedicated ngatu (tapa cloth) and weaving classes.

-Weaving and/or tapa-making classes with the locals of Tufavai village can be booked through the ‘Eua Island website or the local visitor information centre.
+Weaving and/or tapa-making classes with the locals of Tufavai village can be booked through the ‘Eua Visitor Information Centre (‘Ohonua) or the ‘Eua Island website.
 The activities cost a small fee which goes back into the village.

 Check out more experiences on the island in the 50 Best Things to Do on ‘Eua.

 Although not always a guarantee, weaving groups can often be found in the villages of Vava’u.
 Being with a local guide is usually the easy way to approach weaving groups and see informal demonstrations of the local ladies working together to create huge yet finely woven mats.
 Guides on the 5 Best Guided Island Land Tours of Vava’u will usually stop at a weaving group if spotted.
 Otherwise, let your guide know your interest in seeing some weaving and they’ll usually be very accommodating.

 Learn more about the experiences of this island group in the 50 Best Things to Do in Vava’u.